-Unlike bridges and dentures, (which require special cleaning instructions and extra attention), dental implants just need regular brushing, flossing and dental hygiene appointments, just like your natural teeth.
-To read more about how to care for your implants, read the Curaprox brochure here.
+Unlike bridges and dentures, which require special cleaning instructions and extra attention, dental implants need regular brushing, flossing and dental hygiene appointments, just like your natural teeth.